kkartas/MetDataPy/.github/CI_SETUP.md

   - Builds with `--strict` flag (warnings as errors)
   - Checks for broken links with `linkchecker`
 - **Output:** Static site in `site/` directory
+- **Deployment:** Documentation is automatically built and deployed to Read the Docs on push to main/master

 #### Integration Job
 - **End-to-End Testing:**